spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 <details><summary markdown='span'>Additional Conventions for Project Development</summary>
 - Dependencies can be referred directly via class.
 - It is recommended to NOT define interface for `Models` without project specific reason.
-- Facades can be directly used as dependency, `Bridge` wrapping is NOT recommended.
+- Facades can be directly used as dependency, use of `Bridge` wrapping is NOT recommended without a project specific reason.
 </details>

 ## Module Configurations